codebulb/hapi-bookshelf-crud/README.md

 ```

 #### Exceptions
-Similar to validation errors, some runtime exceptions will also return a user-friendly error response message.
+Similar to validation errors, Bookshelf.js / Knex / SQL errors will also return a user-friendly error response message.
 For instance, let’s assume that a Customer has a list of Payments and you try to delete a Customer with a non-empty Payments list:
 ```
 {
   "error": {